 Vehicles featured included James Bond's black supercharged Bentley Special 4.5 litre; Evelyn Tremble's black Lotus Formula 3 race car; a white Jaguar E roadster; a black Mercedes-Benz; Wrights Dairies light yellow Bedford milk delivery van; a Citroën police car; and a Golden three-wheeler.

 A carpet beater can be seen hanging from the side of Orson Welles's chair.
 This is a link to the original Casino Royale novel, in which Le Chiffre tortures Bond by thrashing his testicles with a carpet beater.

 The name for the organization SMERSH comes from a Soviet counterespionage organization that existed during World War II.
 It was a branch of the NKVD (later KGB).
 The name is derived from the Russian phrase "smiert spionam" ("death to spies").
 The Living Daylights (1987) later made use of Smiert Spionam as a plot device.

-After the contest with the SMERSH bagpipers, the song David Niven is humming as he goes upstairs is "The Skye Boat Song", a traditional Scottish ballad about the escape of the insurgent leader Bonnie Prince Charlie.
+After the contest with the SMERSH bagpipers, the song David Niven is humming as he goes upstairs is "The Skye Boat Song", a traditional Scottish ballad about the glorious retreat of the failed insurgent leader Bonnie Prince Charlie.